 Kajabi has an easy-to-use page builder that allows you to completely customize your website.
 The page builder is a visual, drag-and-drop editor where you can see the changes you make on your website in real time.

-Moreover, you can change the color, spacing and other settings for all the sections and elements on your pages including the header and the footer.
+Moreover, you can change the color, modify spacing, add animations, etc. for all the elements within the page sections including the header and the footer.
+Plus Kajabi’s page builder allows you to show/hide specific elements on mobile or desktop.

 Teachable also has a drag-and-drop page builder that can be used to create pages on your website.
-The page builder is easy to use and it also has pre-built sections that you can add to your pages.
+The page builder is super easy to use and it also has pre-built sections even though their number is much less.

 Both platforms allow you to create a blog.
 With Teachable, the blogging capability is pretty basic and you can’t customize anything on your blog.